sms03snc/Faddeeva/README.md

 Mohammad Al Azah (Al Hussein Technical University, Amman, Jordan) and Simon Chandler-Wilde (University of Reading, UK)

-[1] M. Al Azah and S. N. Chandler-Wilde, Computation of the complex error function using modified trapezoidal rules, 2020, arXiv:2010.05659
+[1] M. Al Azah and S. N. Chandler-Wilde, Computation of the complex error function using modified trapezoidal rules, 2021, arXiv:2010.05659 To appear in SIAM Journal on Numerical Analysis.
+[2] M. Al Azah and S. N. Chandler-Wilde, Supplementary Materials: Computation of the complex error function using modified trapezoidal rules, 2021, http://www.personal.rdg.ac.uk/~sms03snc/#respre .
+To appear (as supplementary materials to [1]) in SIAM Journal on Numerical Analysis.